What does the phrase "next weekend" mean to you?

 Just last year, the Oxford Dictionaries Online added srsly, vom, and phablet, among many other words of uncertain utility.

-Phablet was coined by marketers to describe devices like the Samsung Galaxy Note — basically, big phones that real people still call their "phone" in everyday life (can you imagine someone saying "Damn, I left my phablet at home"?).
+Phablet was coined by marketers to describe devices like the Samsung Galaxy Note — basically, big phones that real people still call their "phone" in everyday life.
 Vom and srsly are just arbitrarily contracted versions of vomit and seriously.
 They're slightly faster to write, but don't describe anything new.

 There's nothing inherently wrong with these words — they're an example of how language constantly evolves over time based on how we use it.
 Every single word we say, in fact, was once a weird, made-up novelty, and only became "normal" because it caught on.